Professor Tina Young,

 About the Author

-Tina Young is a College Professor in Southern California where she teaches basic and advanced forensic photography, forensic technology, forensic analysis, criminal evidence, and California State-certified forensic technology and bloodstain pattern analysis (BPA) courses.
+Tina Young is a college Professor in Southern California where she teaches basic and advanced forensic photography, forensic technology, forensic analysis, criminal evidence, and California State-certified forensic technology and bloodstain pattern analysis (BPA) courses.

 Since July, 2007, she's maintained certification as a Certified Bloodstain Pattern Analyst through the International Association for Identification.